0ldriku/CAF-Annotator/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
-Make sure to follow the existing code style and guidelines.

 ## License

 This project is licensed under the [MIT License](https://github.com/0ldriku/Maruko/blob/main/LICENSE.md).